Tip: Activate javascript to be able to use all functions of our website

 Growth, jobs and less poverty

-Since the mid-1980s, Vietnam has been undergoing transformation from a centrally planned economy to a market economy with a “socialist outlook”.
-Since then, poverty in the country has fallen sharply.
-Even in 2020, the year of coronavirus, the economy was growing.
-This is because Vietnam plays a highly significant role in global supply chains and the government quickly brought the coronavirus pandemic in the country under control.
 From 2013 onwards, bilateral development cooperation with Vietnam has been based on the Vietnamese approach to promoting a sustainable growth strategy, the “Green Growth Strategy”.
 Key elements include sustainable development and measures to adapt to climate change.
 With the new socio-economic development strategy (SEDS), Vietnam’s government wants to achieve further progress in relation to the economy, social issues and the environment between 2021 and 2030.
-KfW is supporting this economic transformation across various core topics on behalf of the German Federal Government.

-Adapting to climate change will require a major national effort, especially in the river deltas (Mekong, Red River), plus further expansion of coastal protection and adaptation of urban and rural infrastructure to cope with the direct and indirect effects of climate change.
+Adapting to climate change will require a major national effort, especially in the river deltas (Mekong and Red River), plus further expansion of coastal protection and adaptation of urban and rural infrastructure to cope with the direct and indirect effects of climate change.
 This is why Germany is supporting Vietnam to plan and finance these types of comprehensive programmes.

-They generate an income that is 30% higher than it would be otherwise, which benefits their children’s education.
-The savings book approach has already proved to be successful: the farmers are allowed to use all wood and by-products.
+They generate an income that is 30% higher than it would be otherwise, which benefits their children’s education in particular.
+The savings book approach proved to be particularly successful: the farmers are allowed to use all wood and by-products.
 The families’ land usage right is documented in the land register – the “red book”.
 In return, they undertake to reforest the land and sustainably manage the areas entrusted to them – while the land remains under state ownership.
 As compensation they receive a “green savings book”, guaranteeing them a savings deposit of up to USD 250 per hectare of successfully reforested or managed area, depending on the type of forest.
 Interest is paid on this amount and the deposit is disbursed over a period of six to nine years.

 Local office